lizschuk25/QOLAE-Readers-Dashboard/ReadersDashboard/docs/ReadersWorkflow.md

 d) Readers Management Hub this keeps the Documents Library - which has the redacted inaReports1 that they have completed.

-**Note:** Reader's CV and compliance documentation (references) are stored separately in the secure `qolae_hr_compliance` database and are NOT accessible from the Readers Dashboard for security/privacy reasons.
+**Note:** Reader's CV and compliance documentation (references) are stored separately in the secure `qolae_hrcompliance` database and are NOT accessible from the Readers Dashboard for security/privacy reasons.
 Only Case Managers have access to HR compliance records.

 6. The second reader will go through the same motions as above except that they will have the reviewed second redacted draft - in the INA Report Modal and once they have completed correcting this draft and this has been reviewed by Liz/other CM, they will be paid.